AllmostHumann/currency-converter-react/README.md

 ## Introduction

-This is my fifth project made with <b>#YouCode course.</b> This time the "Currency conventer" project is transferred in to React.js.
+This is my fifth project made with <b>#YouCode course.</b> This time the "Currency converter" project is transferred in to React.js.
+The currency converter at every page reload is downloading fresh and updated currencies values from European Central Bank.

 Please follow me and see how I become Frontend dev!